cj-mills/unity-cv-image-gallery/README.md

 1. Import the CVImageGallery package into your project.
 2. Add a Quad Screen object to the Unity scene to display the selected images.
 3. Add a Canvas object to the Unity scene for the user interface.
+4. Locate the `GalleryScrollView` prefab in the following directory: `Packages/CV Image Gallery/Runtime/Prefabs`
-4. Attach the `GalleryScrollView` prefab (renamed from "Scroll View") to the Canvas object.
+5. Drag and drop the `GalleryScrollView` prefab into your Unity scene, making it a child of the Canvas object.
-5. Select the `GalleryScrollView > Viewport > Content` object in the Unity hierarchy.
+6. Select the `GalleryScrollView > Viewport > Content` object in the Unity hierarchy.
-6. In the `ImageGallery` script component, assign the Screen, Camera, Content, and Content > `ImagePrefab` objects to their respective fields.
+7. In the `ImageGallery` script component, assign the Screen, Camera, Content, and Content > `ImagePrefab` objects to their respective fields.
-7. Add the images you want to display in the gallery as Sprites to the `imageSprites` list in the `ImageGallery` script component.
+8. Add the images you want to display in the gallery as Sprites to the `imageSprites` list in the `ImageGallery` script component.